Matt Taven

-Matthew Marinelli (born March 20, 1985), known by his ring name, Matt Taven, is an American professional wrestler and wrestling trainer.
-He is signed to All Elite Wrestling (AEW) and its sister promotion, Ring of Honor (ROH), where he is one-half of The Kingdom with Mike Bennett.
+Matthew Marinelli (born March 20, 1985), better known by his ring name Matt Taven, is an American professional wrestler and trainer.
+He is signed to Ring of Honor (ROH), where he is one-half of The Kingdom with Michael Bennett.

-Taven is best known for his work with ROH as an original member of The Kingdom and he's the former leader of the 2016-19 revival incarnation.
-During his tenure in ROH he held the ROH World Championship, ROH World Television Championship, ROH World Tag Team Championship, and ROH World Six-Man Tag Team Championship.
-Taven has also worked for the Japanese promotion New Japan Pro-Wrestling (NJPW) (where he is a former IWGP Tag Team Champion); Impact Wrestling; and Consejo Mundial de Lucha Libre (CMLL) (where he is a former NWA World Historic Welterweight Champion).
+Taven is best known for his work with ROH as an original member of The Kingdom, being the former leader of its 2016-19 revival incarnation.
+He is a former ROH World Champion, ROH World Television Champion, three-time ROH World Tag Team Champion with Mike Bennett, and a three-time ROH World Six-Man Tag Team Champion with T. K. O'Ryan and Vinny Marseglia.
+Taven has also worked for the Japanese promotion New Japan Pro-Wrestling (NJPW), where he is a former IWGP Tag Team Champion, Impact Wrestling, where he is a former Impact World Tag Team Champion, and Consejo Mundial de Lucha Libre (CMLL), where he is a former NWA World Historic Welterweight Champion and participated in the main event of the CMLL 85th Anniversary Show.

-In addition to wrestling, Taven and Mike Bennett operated a wrestling school in West Warwick, Rhode Island.
+In addition to wrestling, Taven and Bennett operated a wrestling school in West Warwick, Rhode Island.